indieisaconcept/grunt-styleguide/README.md

 #### Framework Options

-Should you wish to pass additional options a framework supports these can be passed as options as part of the framework object.
+Should you wish to pass additional options which are supported by a framework then these can be passed as an options as part of the framework object.

 ```
 styleguide: {